haraldnagel/raspberrypi-notes/InitialConfigurationWheezy.md

 * You may wish to change the time zone for the "pi" user.
 You can run `tzselect` to walk you through the time zone options which will end up providing you a line to add to the end of your `.profile` file.
 Cut and paste is handy here.

+* You may want to remove some packages that you aren't likely to use.
+I've prepared a document outlining how I [remove packages that I don't need for headless Raspberry Pis](HeadlessConfigWheezy.md).

 * At this point it's probably a good idea to ensure Raspbian is up-to-date.
 I typically use `sudo apt-get update && sudo apt-get upgrade && sudo apt-get dist-upgrade`.

+* If you are working in an environment with OS X, you may want to enable ZeroConf/Bonjour name resolution.
+You can do that using the [Avahi](https://wiki.debian.org/ZeroConf) package with `sudo apt-get install avahi-daemon avahi-discover libnss-mdns`.
+Once this is installed, you will be able to resolve the machine as *hostname*.local.
+This is very handy if your headless Raspberry Pi is configured with DHCP.

 * The Raspberry Pi does not have a real-time clock so it appears to [use the time saved during the last shutdown](http://captainbodgit.blogspot.com/2013/10/raspberrypi-keeping-time-without.html) to set the clock upon boot if it cannot reach a time server.
 It might be a good idea to take a look at the NTP configuration and ensure that it's appropriate for your environment.
 By default, the Raspberry Pi will use NTP servers sent out by your DHCP server.
 You can see the current status with `ntpq -p`, you are looking for a line with an asterisk (*) in the first column indicating that there's a valid time source (you might need to wait a while after a reboot for things to sync up).
 If you need assistance in configuring NTP, I'd recommend reviewing: [How do I use pool.ntp.org?](http://www.pool.ntp.org/en/use.html).

-  If you wish to manually configure NTP while still using DHCP, you can comment out the `option ntp_servers` line in `/etc/dhcpcd.conf` (put a `#` at the beginning of the line or delete the line entirely), remove the `/var/lib/ntp/ntp.conf.dhcp` file, and then configure NTP normally (`/etc/ntp.conf`).
+  If you wish to manually configure NTP while still using DHCP, you can remove `ntp-servers` from the "request" line in `/etc/dhcp/dhclient.conf`, remove the `/var/lib/ntp/ntp.conf.dhcp` file, and then configure NTP normally (`/etc/ntp.conf`).
 If you do not take this step, every time the DHCP lease is renewed it will update the `/var/lib/ntp/ntp.conf.dhcp` file and use those NTP servers.

-  Or, with a GPS, you can set up your [Raspberry Pi as an authoritative NTP server](NTPServer.md).